HSPH-QBRC/seahorse-backend/README.md

 ```

 ## Data import from S3
+Numeric columns in TSV files should not have `None` or `NA` strings: replace with blanks or `nan`/`NaN`

-Make sure that gzip'ed S3 objects have the correct metadata set:
+Make sure that gzip'ed TSV files in S3 have the correct metadata set:
 * Content-Encoding: gzip
 * Content-Type: application/octet-stream or application/x-gzip